 If you answer 60 or more questions you’re a Rock Hero!

 Fortunately, because it’s based on the mean over the last 10 games, a single bad performance doesn’t have an exaggerated effect on the status.

 Home Learning in Year 6

 The home learning expectations for Year 6 are determined by the class teachers as they prepare the children for secondary school.
-As a guideline, there will be a weekly writing, grammar and maths task set.
+There will be a weekly writing task set.